 The TdN Story

 Tessy Antony – de Nassau, formerly known as HRH Princess of Luxembourg, HRH Princess of Nassau, HRH Princess of Bourbon Parma, is a social entrepreneur, businesswoman, philanthropist, UNAids Ambassador, public speaker, activist and mother of two.

-Her work takes her across the globe including her role as Founder and Director of Finding Butterflies Consultancy Ltd – a consultancy featuring clients such as the Montessori Centre International and the Vodafone Foundation Luxembourg.
+Her work takes her across the globe including her role as Founder and Director of Finding Butterflies Consultancy Ltd – a global consultancy featuring clients such as KPMG New Zealand and the Vodafone Foundation Luxembourg.

 She is a committed advocate and activist for empowerment through education as Co-Founder of Professors Without Borders, an NGO that brings top-level educators and global experts to the doorsteps of students worldwide.

 Moreover, Tessy is an ambassador for UNAIDS (Global Advocate for Young Women and Adolescent Girls) and is the patron to UNA-UK.
 She previously spent five years in the Luxembourg military.
 Deployed as a Kosovo peacekeeper, she was the only woman of her draft and received the United Nations and NATO Medals of Recognition for her work.

-In addition, Tessy will launch the new podcast Meeting New Friends through Tessy’s Lens this summer in an effort to shares the voices of those who inspire Tessy herself and to connect individuals with one another in times of crisis.
+In addition, Tessy will launch the new podcast Meeting New Friends through Tessy’s Lens this year in an effort to shares the voices of those who inspire Tessy herself and to connect individuals with one another in times of crisis.
 Her new brand, Human Highness, is a luxury yak wool fashion line focused on sustainability and female empowerment.

 Tessy de Nassau smiles with her two sons, TRH Princes Gabriel (right) and Noah (left) at a UNA UK event, where she is the patron